NithishBhat/Minimum-Cost-Optical-Fiber-Routing-with-Prim-s-Algorithm/README.md

 # Result:
-The prim's running on knn pruned dense graphs give an increasingly widening runtime when compared to the vanilla prim's.
+The prim's running on KNN pruned dense graphs give an increasingly widening runtime when compared to the vanilla prim's.

-The program evetually runs out of ram due to it having to store huge number of nodes and its adjacency martrix.
-There is another intersiting find, when running a just large enough dataset the machine tries to push through the computing even if its out of memory and writing it to a disk.
-This results in knn prim's taking longer time than the vanilla prim's.
+The program eventually runs out of RAM due to it having to store a huge number of nodes and its adjacency matrix.
+There is another interesting find, when running a just large enough dataset the machine tries to push through the computing even if it's out of memory and writing it to a disk.
+This results in KNN prim's taking longer time than the vanilla prim's.

 # Citations
 References